 Q: Should I support IPv6 in 2026 even though my users are mostly desktop?

 Yes.
-Mobile traffic is often majority IPv6 even when desktops aren’t.
-A broken AAAA actively harms users; no AAAA at all is acceptable (Happy Eyeballs handles fallback cleanly within ~300ms in modern browsers).
+Mobile traffic is often majority IPv6 even when desktops are not.
+A broken AAAA actively harms users; no AAAA at all is acceptable, because Happy Eyeballs v2 (RFC 8305) falls back to IPv4 after a 250 ms Connection Attempt Delay when v6 does not connect.

 Q: Can I just delete all AAAA records and forget about IPv6?

-Yes, that’s a valid stance.
-With no AAAA, all clients fall back to IPv4 immediately.
-The bad failure mode is having an AAAA that doesn’t work, not having none.
+Yes, that is a valid stance.
+With no AAAA, every client uses IPv4 directly with no penalty.
+The bad failure mode is having an AAAA that does not work, not having none.
+If you are firefighting an outage, deleting the AAAA is the safest immediate move.

 Q: My origin is on AWS — does it get IPv6 by default?